oglinuk/zet/20220103033710/README.md

 # Autodidact Guides

-"What resources should I use to learn <insert thing to learn here>?" is a question any individual starting out will run into.
+"What resources should I use to learn 'insert thing to learn here'?" is a question any individual starting out will run into.
 Unfornately, this is a difficult question to answer, as it runs into many issues.
 One issue is finding resources that are up-to-date.
 An example of this, is how `//`